 The following example demonstrates how to add the tool Flex to the toolchain.
-The same procedure can be used also for other tools.
+The same procedure can also be used for other tools.

 In the example, Flex takes the file myFile.lex as input.
 The two files myFile.c and myFile.h are generated as output.